CS5008Fall2025/research-paper-jroberge16/REPORT.md

 ### Rotations

 &nbsp;&nbsp;&nbsp;&nbsp;
 To correct for an imbalance in an AVL tree, we perform something called a rotation.
 Rotations rearrange nodes so that the balance factor constraint is maintained.
 Rotations have constant time and space complexity, which makes them cheap to perform.
 There are two types of single rotations L (left), and R(right), and two types of double rotations LR (left-right), and RL (right-left).
-Below, we discuss each type of rotation and the types of imbalances it corrects.
+Below, we discuss each type of rotation and the types of imbalances it corrects [^5].

 #### Single Rotations:
 <div align="center">